-As a young man, in the absence of any teacher or guide, his intense desire to understand the truth of existence eventually led to his experience of spiritual enlightenment.
+As a young man, in the absence of any teacher or guide, Sri Tirtha Lal's intense desire to understand the truth of existence eventually led to his experience of spiritual enlightenment.
 Becoming firmly established in this realisation, he spent most of his life teaching small groups of family, friends and followers while as a father and husband, he continued at the same time to provide for his family.
-Especially in his later years, he wrote a few pieces from the perspective of his own spiritual experience, including a book called 'Bed Crow' (literally, an utter cry of joy from the bottom of the heart) which is an intensely advaitic (non-duality) work with the simple message - 'BE EMPTY'.
+Especially in his later years, he put down in writing a few pieces from the perspective of his own spiritual experience, including a book called 'Bed Crow' (literally, 'utter cry of joy from the base, or bottom of the heart') which is an intensely advaitic (non-dualist) work with the simple message - 'BE EMPTY'.

-Although written in English, Bed Crow is sometimes a little difficult to read, and it was for a long time my intention to edit and make it somewhat more readable and thereby available to a wider audience, and so this was the original reason for creating this site.
+Although written in English, Bed Crow can be a little difficult to read, and it was for a long time my intention to edit and make it somewhat more readable and thereby available to a wider audience, and so this was the original reason for creating this site.

 The profound implication of Sri Tirtha Lal's teaching and philosophy is that there is indeed a final solution to the transitory and fleeting nature of everything here, the seemingly interminable ups and downs of life, its good and bad, its sufferings and joy - and a sublime resolution to the enigma of existence itself.

 What?
 Another guru?
 Yes.
 This is my personal pleasure, to publish here the writings and teachings of Sri Tirtha Lal, and a way of recapturing and enjoying his presence.
 His language may not appear as clear-cut as some, but you will find no contradiction between the realisation he so earnestly describes and that of all such authentic souls throughout the ages.
-The relationship between seeker and guru or spiritual teacher is intensely personal yet its uniqueness lies in the transcendence of personality.
-Both forms are but flickering manifestations - 'expressions' of that which is infinite and encompasses all that can ever be - and yet between such transitory forms and complete formlessness or emptiness there is ultimately no distinction to be made.
+The relationship between seeker and guru or spiritual teacher is intensely personal yet its uniqueness lies in the transcendence of personality, whereby all forms are but flickering manifestations or 'expressions' of that which is infinite and encompasses all that can ever be - and in regard to which there ultimately are no distinctions to be found.

 It's a matter of resonance whether you find his words inspirational or not.
 The intellect is always looking for a magic formula, climbing ladders of concepts and perspectives - seeking, in fact, its own demise in the end of any further questioning.
 The heart however, seeks unity - and the whole point of a guru is the reversal of individuation through trust in the wisdom and love of our own highest self that he/she represents, and as a ray returning to the sun it never left nor could ever be apart from, realise that the shining and that which shines - is one.

-So what you find here is but another offering of the love that is the light of all - free for the taking, trusting and 'being empty' - as much as you may wish.
+So what you find here is yet another offering of the love that is the light of all - free for the taking, trusting, and 'being empty' as much as you may wish.

 Sri Tirtha Lal now and then used to lament the fact that he had had no teacher or guru himself, saying it might have made his path easier.
-However, as a consequence of this, his expression and teaching in regard to that which ultimately defies all attempts at being revealed in words is quite unique, following no particular dogma, scripture or formulated religion.
+However, as a consequence of this, his expression and teaching in regard to that which ultimately defies all attempts at being revealed in words is quite unique, following no particular dogma, scripture or formulated religion and significantly, it refers to no other spiritual or religious authority than his own experience and insight.
 Bed Crow is thus his own inspired and very individual message to the world.

-Besides the many anecdotal teachings there is a central Context of 45 proclamations.
-This is uniquely written, for this day and age, from the standpoint of the Supreme Reality, describing the nature of non-duality or advaita in contrast to the everyday reality that we assume to be our daily life and existence.
+Besides the homely anecdotal teachings in Bed Crow there is a central Context of 45 statements written, uniquely for this day and age, from the standpoint of the Supreme Reality, describing the nature of non-duality or advaita in contrast to the everyday reality that we assume to be our daily life and existence.
 This I have also collated together on a separate page for ease of reference, and likewise the illustrated sayings drawn by TL himself (see links below).
 Finally there is the essential message and teaching of Bed Crow together with pith instructions for actual practice in the chapters 'Quasar' 1 & 2.

 "Bed Crow is divine, so is your empire.
 This must not be handled roughly.
 He who respects it as his own heart is fit to rule.
 Non-interference is the win."